 Use shared document, and if possible shared screen to collaboratively create the description of the domain problem.
 The tools here are not important - anything that is capable to show the history of changes and add comments / handle discussions would fit.
 The online documents shared and editable by the whole team would be a good start.
 From my experience, the tools to manage projects (Trello, Basecamp, Jira, etc) are not the best ones here.
 The discussion should be close to the text where the problem is described.
 Those tools allow you to comment under the main section and that is adding unnecessary friction when you want to understand the whole thing, with all different opinions.
 BTW if your collaborators are familiar with Github a Pull Request with a markdown file should work - you will get traceability of changes and PR conversations will allow for easy clarifications of misunderstandings.

-A shared screen will work only if you work at the same time, what not always will be possible, that’s why is it important to have a way to track changes & have discussions in the edited document.
+A shared screen will work only if you work at the same time, what not always will be possible, that’s why is it important to have a way to track changes and have discussions in the edited document.
 Use a shared screen to build trust, to help others to focus on the current part and to make sure everything is described in a way all of you understand and being consistent with ubiquitous language.

 A good idea might be to use techniques and tools used in Mob Programming - especially when you work in a larger group, with several domain experts.
 Put yourself in a driver role and let them guide you, follow their words and make notes - build the model based on shared understanding.
 And ask questions if you have any doubts.